seanox/seanox-ai-nlp/README.md

 The package integrates lightweight components into existing NLP pipelines.
-These components are designed to work without relying on large language models (LLMs) and to structure relevant data using deterministic and auditable mechanisms.
+These components are designed to work without relying on large language models (LLMs) and to structure relevant data using deterministic and auditable mechanisms for more reliable search and filtering.

 ## Structured NLP Workflow